Yousuf28/quarto_website/README.md

 mkdir posts/your-post-title
 ```

+**Naming Guidelines:**
-**Note:** Use lowercase letters, hyphens, and numbers.
-Avoid spaces and special characters.
+- Use lowercase letters, hyphens, and numbers
+- Avoid spaces and special characters
+- Keep it short and descriptive (this becomes the URL)
+- Examples: `bash-scheduler`, `r-tutorial`, `data-analysis-2024`

 ### Step 2: Create the Post File